I didn’t make it to Ponsonby yesterday cuz, you know….life.

 But hey, whatever keeps me occupied.
 Some people try to drive when they’re in a drug fugue.
 I try to draw.
 One would probably be more of a failure than the other.

-One difference between the USA and NZ that I learned while dealing with my knee stuff and getting consultations and an MRI and such is that doctor’s here don’t get called “Doctor”.
+One difference between the USA and NZ that I learned while dealing with my knee stuff and getting consultations and an MRI and such is that doctor’s here don’t always get called “Doctor” as a title.
 I was in the waiting room about to see the knee specialist and the receptionist said, “Leah, Joe will see you now.” and I was so confused.
-Who the hell was Joe?!
+Who the hell was this dude Joe?!
 After the consultation was over I said, “Thanks, Dr. [ ]!” and he smiled and said, “You can just call me Joe.”
 It was so weird.

 That never happens in the States.

 Once, years ago I went with a friend to have dinner with her dad.
-I shook his hand and said, “Nice to meet you, Mr. [ ] and he said, “Doctor”.
+I shook his hand and said, “Nice to meet you, Mr. [ ] and he said, “Doctor” in a way that made me kind of shrink into myself a little bit.
 And I remember thinking it was so pompous and he wasn’t even doing anything doctor-y at that moment, just drinking a beer and about to eat some barbecue.
 And here’s this doctor talking to me about my MRI and I get to call him Joe.

 I tickles me to death, the informality of doctors here.
 For some reason I really like it.